svmiller/stevedata/README.md

 want to keep that package mostly about the functions (and whatever data are useful for showing off the functions). `stevedata` will have all my toy data going forward.

+I will also be having my methods students (undergraduate and graduate) download this package to work through problem sets in the R programming language.
+It’d be a benefit to them (and less hassle/headache for myself) to have my students download this package from CRAN rather than workthrough potential Curl issues by installing through Github.

 ## Installation